BasicBeluga/transit_board/README.md

 # TODO
 * Make auto updating happen
-* Add better menus with more ways to see the data (where is my vechicle currently)
+* Add better menus with more ways to see the data (where is my vehicle currently)
 * Support for static transit feeds in the live view